mariusbiller/ha-junghome/README.md

 ## Prerequisites
 - JUNG HOME devices have already been installed and set up using the official JUNG HOME App
 - A JUNG HOME Gateway is added, active, and in the same local network as your Home Assistant instance
+- make sure your JUNG HOME Gateway ip address does not change (e.g. by making it constant in the router's DHCP settings).

 ## Installation